The Sloth Conservation Foundation

 The Sloth Conservation Foundation (SloCo) was founded in 2016 by sloth researcher Dr. Becky Cliffe and is dedicated to saving sloths in the wild.

-Dr. Cliffe has worked extensively in the field with sloths for over 10 years, conducting field research and publishing numerous scientific papers into the ecology, biology, genetics and physiology of sloths in Costa Rica, Panama, Colombia and Brazil.
+Dr. Cliffe has worked extensively in the field with sloths for over 10 years, conducting field research and publishing numerous scientific papers into the ecology, biology, genetics and physiology of sloths.
 Throughout this period, she has witnessed first-hand the array of rapidly increasing problems being faced by wild sloth populations.
 SloCo was founded with the determination to stimulate progressive change and achieve lasting solutions through research and conservation initiatives.

 Sloths are the ultimate creatures of habit.
 They are perfectly adapted for life high up in the canopy of tropical rainforests where they have little need to ever descend to the ground.
 However, the rainforest habitat that the sloths depend on is becoming more and more disturbed.
 Roads, farms, towns and cities now dominate the landscape, cutting the once continuous forest into smaller and more isolated segments.
 The sloths simply cannot adapt to this rapidly changing environment.